matohawk/RequireJSIntroductionCourse/README.md

    Use the task runner Grunt and requireJS Server Side r.js, optimize and concatenate JS files with dependency management

-   see code example, run grunt + node server.js in a command line tool to test this example
+   see code example, run npm install + grunt + node server.js in a command line tool to test this example